go-vikunja/vikunja/Featurecreep.md

   * [ ] Status
 * [ ] "Smart Lists", filtered lists, saved in some kind of pseudonamespace
   * [ ] Global and per list
-* [ ] Automate everything "If this event happens, do this"
 * [ ] Bulk-create lists/tasks -> needed for importer
 * [ ] Importer (maybe frontend only)
   * [ ] Trello